raza001/nestsocket/README.md

 Contributions are welcome!
 Please follow these steps:

 1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/my-feature`.
+2. Create a new branch: `git checkout -b master`.
 3. Make your changes and commit them: `git commit -am 'Add some feature'`.
-4. Push to the branch: `git push origin feature/my-feature`.
+4. Push to the branch: `git push origin master`.
 5. Submit a pull request.

 ## License